 A bivy sack is as minimalist as it gets.
 These lightweight shelters are an extra cocoon for you and your sleeping bag, and Outdoor researches Helium Bivy showcases the best the style has to offer.

-While most of us won’t want a bivy as our full-time tent, the handy structure will pack down smaller than your sleeping bag, making it easy to throw in your gear bag just in case you get caught out after dark.
+Whether you prefer to bivouac or wild camp in nature, most of us won’t want a bivy as our full-time tent.
+That being said, the handy structure will pack down smaller than your sleeping bag, making it easy to throw in your gear bag just in case you get caught out after dark.
 After a few practice runs, you’ll be able to set up camp blindfolded, as there is only one integrated pole that pops up to give you some headspace.

 Anyone from climbers to fastpackers and thru-hikers has relished the increased bivy technology on full display in this pack, which has advanced far enough for less picky hikers to use for longer trips.
 They’re even not a bad substitute for a festival tent if all you want is a place to crash.